mshamash/OnePetri/README.md

 ## App Description <a name="about"></a>
-Harness the power of AI and accelerate common microbiological petri dish assays with OnePetri!
+Harness the power of AI and accelerate common microbiological Petri dish assays with OnePetri!

-Tired of manually counting plaques on petri dishes?
+Tired of manually counting plaques on Petri dishes?
 Count plaques in near real-time with OnePetri, an automated plaque counting iOS app!

 OnePetri currently supports bacteriophage plaque-based assays, with support for bacterial CFU counts coming in a future release!

 ### About OnePetri

-OnePetri uses machine learning models & computer vision to automatically detect petri dishes and plaques, count plaques, and perform common assay calculations with these values (plaque/titration assay).
+OnePetri uses machine learning models & computer vision to automatically detect Petri dishes and plaques, count plaques, and perform common assay calculations with these values (plaque/titration assay).

-Note that as of now, OnePetri only works with circular petri dishes; however, other shapes (square & rectangle) may be added if sufficient training images can be obtained.
+Note that as of now, OnePetri only works with circular Petri dishes; however, other shapes (square & rectangle) may be added if sufficient training images can be obtained.
 Additionally, the models used in the app require one plate per dilution, and as such, spot assays are not currently supported.

 All image processing & detection is done locally on-device, with no need for an internet connection once the app has been installed.
 As such, OnePetri does not collect, store, or transmit any user data or images.
 Updates are likely to be released regularly, so regular access to the internet is strongly recommended.